 My yoga training

 I trained with the Amrita School of Yoga Teacher Training, qualifying as a traditional Hatha Yoga teacher in 2008 and registered with the Independent Yoga Network.
 Since then I have been developing a gentle and restorative approach to yoga, studying with with Susie Hately and Judith Lasater and assisting Judith in training other yoga teachers in restorative yoga.
-I am a registered Relax and Renew restorative teacher and a British Wheel of Yoga qualified teacher of yoga in prisons.
+I am a registered Relax and Renew restorative teacher and a British Wheel of Yoga qualified teacher of yoga in prisons and Minded Institute teacher of the yoga for people recovering from addictions.
 I've also had training - and inspiration - from Uma Dinsmore-Tuli, Rod Stryker, and the Scaravelli-inspired yoga of Sandra Sabatini, Sophie Hoare and Diane Long.